OldSneerJaw/synctos/README.md

 Synctos: The Syncmaker.
 A utility to aid with the process of designing well-structured sync functions for Couchbase Sync Gateway.

-With this utility, you define all your JSON document types in a declarative JavaScript object format that eliminates much of the boilerplate normally required for sync functions with comprehensive validation of document contents and permissions.
+With this utility, you define all your JSON document types in a declarative JavaScript object format that eliminates much of the boilerplate normally required for [sync functions]((http://developer.couchbase.com/documentation/mobile/current/develop/guides/sync-gateway/sync-function-api-guide/index.html)) with comprehensive validation of document contents and permissions.
 Not only is it invaluable in protecting the integrity of the documents that are stored in a Sync Gateway database, whenever a document fails validation the sync function will return a detailed error message that makes it easy for a client to figure out exactly what went wrong.

-Generates sync functions that are compatible with all Sync Gateway 1.x versions.

-More information on Sync Gateway can be found in [Couchbase](http://www.couchbase.com/)'s comprehensive developer documentation for [Sync Gateway](http://developer.couchbase.com/documentation/mobile/current/get-started/sync-gateway-overview/index.html).
+To learn more about Sync Gateway, check out [Couchbase](http://www.couchbase.com/)'s comprehensive [developer documentation](http://developer.couchbase.com/documentation/mobile/current/get-started/sync-gateway-overview/index.html).

 # Installation